bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 The last argument currently in the model line links the tree into the model.
 We need to update the name of the tree object to correspond to our fixed phylogeny which we read in at the start of the XML.

->Change `tree="@Tree.t:empty"` to tree="@tree".
+>Change `tree="@Tree.t:empty"` to `tree="@tree"`.

 The model is almost ready, but we want to add one last set of arguments to it.
 Our rates are **piecewise constant**, and we have already specified in the `state` block how many **dimensions** (constant intervals) each of our rates will have.
 By default, the break points in our rates are evenly spaced between the origin and the youngest tip, meaning that all of the intervals are the same length.
 However, we can add arguments to our model specifying when we would like our break points to be.
 For us, it makes sense to place these break points at the boundaries of geological intervals, so that we estimate a rate for each interval.
 As mentioned before, we are going to align our break points to the boundaries between the Triassic, Jurassic, Early Cretaceous and Late Cretaceous.
 To do this, we need to supply vectors of these times relative to the phylogeny.
 We are assuming that the youngest tip, at which `t=0`, lies at the Cretaceous-Paleogene boundary, so the vectors describe the cumulative duration of these geological intervals relative to this boundary.
-We need to specify a vector for each of our rates.
+We need to specify a separate vector for each of our rates.

 >Add to the end of the model line
 >